resilmesh2/THF/README.md

 6. **trace_timeline** - Chronological event reconstruction
 7. **check_vulnerabilities** - CVE checking and vulnerability assessment
 8. **monitor_agents** - Agent status, health, and connectivity monitoring

-### Example Queries

-Ask questions in natural language to investigate your security environment:

-- "Show me the top 10 hosts with most alerts this week."
-- "What alerts are there for user SYSTEM?"
-- "Find T1055 process injection techniques detected recently."
-- "Which users accessed host win10-01 in the last 24 hours?"
-- "Show me unusual login patterns from yesterday."
-- "Check for Log4Shell vulnerabilities on our Windows hosts."

 ### Detailed Security Intent and Sub-Action Decomposition